jwulf/camunda-cloud-test-drive/README.md

 The response from the call to the JSON API has been added to the workflow variables.

+You can use the provided Camunda HTTP Worker to create integrations between your Camunda Cloud cluster and REST endpoints.

 ## Creating a workflow and awaiting the outcome

-We see the output of the workflow here because we used the [`createWorkflowInstanceWithResult`](https://docs.zeebe.io/reference/grpc.html#createworkflowinstance-rpc) call.
+We see the output of the workflow here because we used the [`CreateWorkflowInstanceWithResult`](https://docs.zeebe.io/reference/grpc.html#createworkflowinstance-rpc) call.
 This call creates a workflow instance, and awaits the result.

 Under the hood, the Zeebe GitHub Action uses the Node.js client (see the implementation [here](https://github.com/jwulf/zeebe-action/blob/master/src/main.ts)), and this command is documented for the Node client [here](https://zeebe.joshwulf.com/createwf/createwf/#create-a-workflow-instance-and-await-its-outcome).
 You can use it with any [Zeebe client library](https://docs.zeebe.io/clients/index.html).

-This pattern is useful for short-lived processes, where the creator of the workflow will also act on the outcome - including passing it back to a requestor (for example inside a REST response).
+This pattern - awaiting a workflow outcome - is useful for short-lived processes, where the creator of the workflow will also act on the outcome - including passing it back to a requestor (for example inside a REST response).
 See [this blog post](https://zeebe.io/blog/2019/10/0.22-awaitable-outcomes/) for more information.

 ## Mapping variables